 1.VST Instruments (VSTi)

-VST Instruments, also known as VSTi plugins, are the sound powerhouses in digital music production.
-They’re virtual instruments that can recreate the sound of a piano, drum, guitar or any instrument you can think of, and create new, unique sounds.
+VST Instruments, or VSTi plugins, are the sound powerhouses in digital music production.
+They’re virtual instruments that can recreate the sound of a piano, drum, guitar or any instrument you can think of and create new, unique sounds.

 Let’s dive into the most frequently utilized categories of VSTi plugins: